mwittig/pimatic-milight-reloaded/README.md

 ## Status of Implementation

 Since the first release the following features have been implemented:
-* Support for the Milight controller iBix1 and iBox2, including auto-discovery
+* NEW: Support for the Milight controller iBox1 and iBox2, including auto-discovery
 * Improved auto-discovery supporting multi-homed hosts
-* Support for bridge light of the iBox2 controller
+* NEW: Support for bridge light of the iBox2 controller
-* Milight color action to control color of MilightRGBWZone and MilightBridgeLight.
-Note, the action currently only changes the hue value of the light.
-I can add brightness control, but unfortunately it is not possible to control saturation which limits the color rendition, drastically
+* NEW: Milight color action to control color of MilightRGBWZone and MilightBridgeLight.
+Note, the action currently only changes the hue value of the lights.
+Bbrightness control can be added, but unfortunately it is not possible to control saturation which limits the color rendition, drastically

-The next steps are to add actions to control color temperature and brightnessfor MilightWWCWZone and to add support for the new full color bulbs.
+The next steps are to add actions to control color temperature and brightness for MilightWWCWZone and to add support for the new full color bulbs.

 ## Contributions